 [Section 12C inserted by No. 68 of 2004 s.
 9.]

-13. Duties of principal employers and managers
+13. Principal employers and managers, duties of

 The principal employer at and the manager of a mine must take such measures as are practicable to ensure that the mine and the means of access to and egress from the mine are such that persons who are at the mine, or use the means of access to or egress from the mine, are not exposed to hazards.